tonytvo/blog-generator/content/blog/getting-things-done-summary/index.md

   - Project support material

   - **Calendar actions and information**
-    - to keep calendar as the most trusted part of the todo system, use it to record the following kinds of information
+    - to keep the calendar as the most trusted part of the todo system, use it to record the following kinds of information
       - time-specific actions: i.e. appointments, reserved time for a certain activity
       - day-specific actions: i.e. a shipment must be sent today
-      - day-specific information: i.e. daughter’s birthday, office moves, etc…
+      - day-specific information: i.e. daughter’s birthday, office moves, etc.
   - **Next Actions lists**
     - apply the Todoist label next action on the task
     - **make sure each project has at least one task with a next-action label**